Category | Marketing and Communication |

 Purpose

 These Guidelines supplement, and should be read in conjunction with, the University of Otago Web Policy.
-They provide practical information for staff, including information on best practice, and resources and support to assist those responsible for maintaining the quality and integrity of the University's web presence.
+They provide practical information for staff, including information on best practice, resources, training, and support to assist those responsible for maintaining the quality and integrity of the University's web presence.

 Organisational scope

-The Web Guidelines apply to the web presence of any department, group, centre or other organisational unit that is a part of, or owned, managed and staffed by the University, or run by funding won under the auspices of the University, irrespective of whether their website is hosted on University servers or otherwise.
+These Guidelines apply to the content management system (CMS) web presence of any department, group, centre, or other organisational unit that is a part of, or owned, managed and staffed by the University, or run by funding won under the auspices of the University.
+This is irrespective of whether their website is hosted on University servers or otherwise.

 Joint venture collaborators are strongly encouraged to use the Web Guidelines as a reference.